hylo-lang/Lotsawa/ImplementationNotes.md

 It's possible we can skip lookup 2 altogether, because we are actually intentionall storing an item per derivation.
 However, it's unclear whether equivalent derivations (with the same predot earleme) can show up.
-My best idea at the moment for both lookups is to maintain some hash tables for the current Earley set, and simply clear them when it's complete.
+My best idea at the moment for lookup 2 is to maintain a hash tables for the current Earley set, and simply clear it when it's complete.
+Lookup 3 can be represented with a set of zero, one, more-than-one states (2 bits) for each •Y symbol.
+Again, it should be cleared for each Earley set.

 ## Representing Predictions